blueridgeboost/blueridgeboost.github.io/src/content/class/coding/scratch.md

 title = "Scratch Coding for Children in Charlottesville | Blue Ridge Boost" description = "We teach Scratch coding classes using a project-based approach.
-Schedule your free trial class today!" aliases=["/scratch/"] header = "Scratch Coding and Tutoring in Charllottesville"
+Schedule your free trial class today!" aliases=["/scratch/"] header = "Scratch Coding and Tutoring in Charlottesville"
 +++

 <div class="container">